Lincoln Park (Cincinnati): History

 In 1892, Cincinnati's Board of Park Commissioners constructed a shelter house, which included a "refreshment room" and an office and workshop for the park's foreman.
 In 1893, the average weekly park attendance was 30,000 people from May to September, with 10,000 per week in the remaining months.
 In 1914, a new shelter house was constructed, a two-story brick building with a large social room, dressing rooms, men's and women's restrooms, a tool room, store room, and storage space.

 When the terminal's plans were developed, the park was among yard tracks, a public dump, houses, grain silos, an ice warehouse, all of which had to be moved or demolished to make way for the terminal complex.
 The terminal company planned for the park to become the terminal's lush entrance drive, originally a sunken garden with its existing lake and island.
 The terminal company also agreed to create Laurel Park in turn for its acquisition of Lincoln Park.

 Lincoln Park was instead remodeled in 1932 from its lush foliage, lake, and gazebo to simply have grass lawns and pleasant landscaping.
 The relandscaping included elms and sycamore tree borders, with flower beds in the central strip.
 When relandscaped, the terminal lawn, still sometimes known as Lincoln Park, measured 1400x500 ft, and gently carried broad driveways upward to the terminal.
 The central strip is still intact, however the portions to its north and south became parking lots in 1980, as part of renovations to open the terminal's shopping mall, the Land of Oz.
 The parking lots are currently maintained and used by the Cincinnati Museum Center, the terminal's largest tenant.

 After the terminal was constructed, in 1935, the road leading between it and Cincinnati Music Hall was named Lincoln Park Drive after the park.
-In 1976, the road was renamed to its current name, Ezzard Park Drive, after Cincinnati resident Ezzard Charles.
+In 1976, the road was renamed to its current name, Ezzard Charles Drive, after Cincinnati resident Ezzard Charles.